mulqueenr/mulqueenr.github.io/docs/side_projects/3d_scatterplots.md

 ## Bonus
 Here I took the human s3-ATAC brain data and colored by cell type.
-I then cranked up the emission strength and removes all external lights.
+I then cranked up the emission strength and removed all external lights.

 <div class="background_img2">